briankim1512/SQLogs/README.md

 3:On which days did more than 1% of requests lead to errors?

 The program will return these statements in a readable fashion for any viewer to understand regardless of prior programmingexperience or not.

+To run the program, open the folder in terminal and run this command: python3 SQLogs.py
+The output should answer those aforementioned questions.